 While the Startup grant funds cannot be used for pet deposit costs, that doesn’t mean that your program cannot include them.
 Depending on the laws in your area, victim compensation funds may be able to help with these costs.
 Also, you can apply your shelter’s funds or fundraise from the community to have these costs covered.

-There may be situations where a resident with a pet is unable to take their pet with them when leaving the shelter.
 Residents will need to sign a boarding contract and release form when the pets start boarding.
-This stipulates that if they do not pick-up or must relinquish their animal, the animal becomes the property of the boarding facility or your shelter.
+It is likely that the boarding facility will already have this type of form.
+This stipulates that if they do not pick-up, or if they must relinquish their animal, the animal becomes the property of the boarding facility or your shelter.
 This will allow you and/or your partner animal protection organization to place the pet(s) for adoption, rescue or other disposition.
-This and other form examples are available here.

 Yes, you should have a written agreement between your shelter and the boarding facility.